MXHJohn314/User-Recognition-CS3120-Project-/README.md

 <p>
 For the security of the user, this program will only collect 	keystrokes from the following programs:

+- VS Code
-- Microsoft Word
+- Spyder
-- IntelliJ IDEA
+- IntelliJ
+- PyCharm
+- Webstorm
+- CLion
 - Notepad
 - Notepad++
-- VS Code
 - Sublime Text
+- Microsoft Word
+- Microsoft Teams
+- Zoom
+- Slack
+- Discord
 </p>

 ## Maintainers